 Customers at the first stage of the sales funnel are at the beginning of their buying journey.
 They’re not looking to spend any money at the moment and are just beginning their research into your industry.
 They may not have heard of your product or brand yet, and may not even be aware of what their problem is.

 It’s up to your content to make them aware of their problem, and show that they have a need for a solution.
 You need to give them content that is light, not sales heavy.
-You should be focusing on your industry rather than your product.
+The content should be focusing on your industry rather than your product.
 You want to share content that establishes you as a thought leader in your industry so that when the customer is ready to buy, you’re who they think of.

 Your content for this stage should include: